YenLamire/our-pos/README.md

 # our-pos
-Our POS System - ILS Project STI Comprog 1
+Our POS System - ILS Project STI Comprog 1\
+Grade 11 - IT112